 Divorced?
 Travelling with Children Needs to be Planned

-With the end of the school year fast approaching, now is a great time to review your parenting plan.
+With the end of the school year fast approaching, it’s a great time to review your parenting plan.
 Even the most detailed parenting plans usually need some adjusting while the children are out of school for the summer.
-Summer needs to be addressed differently to help provide guidelines as to how and where your children will spend their time and manage the expectations of both parents.
+Travelling with children needs to be addressed differently to help provide guidelines as to how and where your children will spend their time and manage the expectations of both parents.

 - How long is an acceptable vacation?
-Depending on the age of your children, 4 weeks away might be ok for older children but anything beyond 2 weeks for younger families could be a challenge.
+Depending on the age of your children, four weeks away might be okay for older children, but anything beyond two weeks for younger families could be a challenge.

-- When must decisions be made for summer vacation?
-Usually the earlier the better, which allows parents to book vacation time and time off work.
+- When must decisions happen for summer vacation?
+Usually, the earlier, the better, which allows parents to book vacation time and time off work.

-- Consider alternating years to decide on holidays spots to be fair.
+- Consider alternating years to decide on holiday spots to be fair.
 One parent picks an odd calendar year and the other parent on even calendar years.